 In Part 1 of this series, we gave you some things to consider before you start your online business.
 In Part 2, it’s time to get down to the nitty-gritty of actually setting up your store.
 Believe it or not, setting it up is actually the quick part.
-Just thank your lucky stars it’s 2018 and the tools are at your fingertips.

 “Ecommerce, in general, has come a long way since it began and markets such as the USA and UK have done most of the hard work in terms of making platforms more user-friendly and accessible, so we’re simply reaping the benefits and being able to enjoy simpler system integrations.”
 Jenn Hattingh, uAfrica